Docs / Getting Started

 SHADCNBLOCKS_API_KEY=sk_live_your_api_key_here

-Add the registry with authentication headers:
+Add or update the @shadcnblocks registry with authentication headers in your components.json

 {